ibm-cloud-docs/containers/cs_istio_about.md

 ## What comes with the Istio add-on?
 {: #istio_ov_components}

-In Kubernetes version 1.16, 1.17, and 1.18 clusters, you can install the generally available managed Istio add-on, which runs Istio version 1.7.5.
+In Kubernetes clusters, you can install the generally available managed Istio add-on, which runs Istio version 1.8.0.
 {: shortdesc}

-The Istio add-on is not currently supported for Kubernetes version 1.19 clusters.
-{: important}

 The Istio add-on installs the core components of Istio.
 For more information about any of the following control plane components, see the [Istio documentation](https://istio.io/latest/docs/concepts/what-is-istio/){: external}.
 * `Envoy` proxies inbound and outbound traffic for all services in the mesh.
 Envoy is deployed as a sidecar container in the same pod as your app container.
 * `istiod` unifies functionality that Pilot, Galley, Citadel, and the sidecar injector previously performed into a single control plane package.
 * `istio-ingressgateway` and `istio-egressgateway` control incoming traffic to and outgoing traffic from your Istio-managed apps.
-* To provide extra monitoring, tracing, and visualization for Istio, you can optionally install [Prometheus](https://prometheus.io/){: external}, [Grafana](https://grafana.com/){: external}, [Jaeger](https://www.jaegertracing.io/){: external}, and [Kiali](https://kiali.io/){: external}.

 <br />